 The Chug is a designer crossbreed which combines the Chihuahua and the Pug.

-This playful and friendly small sized breed can sport and independent and stubborn streak, but when properly trained makers for an adequate family pet.
+This playful and friendly small-sized breed can sport an independent and stubborn streak, but when properly trained makers for an adequate family pet.

 High spirited and enthusiastic, this breed adds life and energy to a home.